Upstate New York Club Hockey League: History

-Before the 2019–2020 season, the league left the ACHA and has joined the Collegiate Hockey Federation.
+Before the 2019–20 season, the league left the ACHA and has joined the Collegiate Hockey Federation.

 The league also organizes a second-tier league called UNYCHL Tier 2, which launched with the 2018–19 season.
 This tier is for new programs in an effort to "provide local area teams an avenue to play competitive hockey while minimizing budgetary impacts and reducing travel costs."
 UNYCHL T2 holds ten teams which compete among one another for a separate league championship.

+In February 2025, the UNYCHL announced a merger with the Super East Collegiate Hockey League (SECHL) for the 2025–26 season, with the two playing under the SECHL name in ACHA Men's Division 2.
+Once the merger with the UNYCHL is complete, the SECHL will have two divisions.
+The SECHL East Division will comprise the then-current six current SECHL members (Army (West Point), Clarkson University, Marist University, Montclair State University, Sacred Heart University, and Siena College) while the SECHL West Division will be made of the former UNYCHL teams.
+UNYCHL members Binghamton University, Niagara University, and St. Bonaventure University applied and were accepted into the ACHA, with other UNYCHL teams going through the ACHA application process.
+Teams in each SECHL Division will compete against one another and maintain separate divisional playoffs.